 Often the lactobacillus is grown on a dairy medium, but the dairy is removed in processing.
 That means only the most severely allergic would need to avoid a trace amount of dairy from a physiological standpoint.
 For vegans and those dealing with an extreme dairy allergy (which is very rare), there are vegan versions of probiotics.

 However, many “vegan” probiotics DO contain lactobacillus.

-The question for true vegans (which many of you are!) then is this: knowing that most lactobacillus is initially grown on a dairy medium, yet ubiquitous in nature, is a product containing lactobacillus truly vegan?
+The question for people on a plant-based diet then is this: knowing that most lactobacillus is initially grown on a dairy medium, yet ubiquitous in nature, is a product containing lactobacillus truly plant-based?

 ProbioActive is a great example since it is labeled as “suitable for vegans” yet contains lactobacillus.
 From a health standpoint, there is essentially no difference.
 From an ethical standpoint, it becomes a personal choice.

 If you refuse to consume a supplement with lactobacillus and can not find a vegan probiotic that doesn’t contain it, then you can enjoy fermented plant foods (cultured vegetables, sauerkraut, tempeh, miso, coconut kefir, kimchi, kombucha, etc…).
 Keep in mind that these foods may or may not have been cultured with lactobacillus.

 Fermented foods are cheaper than supplements, tastier, and usually more effective.
 Adding these delights to your daily intake is quite feasible and in many ways preferred, but it will require additional education, planning and incorporation of new foods.
 The book Cultured by Kevin Gianni is a great resource for getting started with a variety of delicious recipes like applekraut.